NB-ENTOO/b2b-medusa/MemoryBank/activeContext.md

 - Docker-based deployment requirements

 ## Next Steps
-PLAN mode has been completed successfully.
-The project now requires transition to CREATIVE mode for detailed design exploration before implementation begins.
+CREATIVE mode has been completed successfully.
+The project now requires transition to IMPLEMENT mode to begin development based on the design decisions.

-Type 'CREATIVE' to switch to creative mode for design exploration.
+Type 'IMPLEMENT' to switch to implementation mode.